glowinthedark/js-media-browser/README.md

 Mediabro is a purely client-side web client that connects to a [caddy server](https://caddyserver.com/) via HTTP.

 <sup>Mediabro can also work with other HTTP servers.
 In this scenario a static `index.json` file must be present in each folder that needs to be browsed.
-For details on how to generate static index files see the [Implementation](#implementation) section below. </sup>
+For details on how to generate static index files see the [Using with other web servers](#using-with-other-web-servers) section below. </sup>

 An example `/etc/caddy/Caddyfile` for caddy server: